hemantksingh/messup-learn/Tools/Testing.md

 ## Unit or integration tests ?

-Test Driven Development (TDD) is a technique we use for writing automation tests before writing the actual implementation.
-In order to write effective software do we have to swear by it and treat is as the gospel truth?
+Test Driven Development (TDD) advocates writing automation tests before writing the actual implementation.
 TDD is often attributed to drive better design in your applications, however does performing TDD automatically lead you to a good design?
-I am not too sure.
 In distributed applications that often depend upon external services, message queues, databases and other storage devices to accomplish their goals, there is a key component of good design:

 > _Separation of I/O code from domain (Non I/O) code_